The Dynasties of Ancient Egypt

 Through military dominance abroad, The New Kingdom saw Egypt\'s greatest territorial extent.
 It expanded far into Nubia in the south, and held wide territories in the Near East.
 The Egyptians fought with Hittites.
 Two of the best known pharaohs of the New Kingdom are Akhenaten, whose exclusive worship of the Aten is often interpreted as the first instance of monotheism, and Ramesses II, who attempted to recover the territories that had been held in the Eighteenth Dynasty.

-Dynasty Reigns Dates (BCE) Seat/Capital
+Dynasty Reigns Dates (BC) Seat/Capital

 Dynasty 18 15 kings for 258 years 1550–1292 Thebes & Amarna